-In February 2007, she was awarded a tribute and retrospective at the Chinese Cultural University in Taipei, Taiwan.
+In February 2007, she was awarded a tribute and retrospective at the Chinese Cultural University Digital Imaging Center in Taipei, Taiwan sponsored by Women Make Waves Film Festival.
 The Leo Award from the Flaherty Film Seminar was presented to her in 2008 for making a significant contribution to documentary film.
-She received the Southern Circuit Travel Award (’04) with Resisting Paradise, 3 Cineprobes at The Museum of Modern Art (’85,’91,’95), and the John D. Phelan Award in Film (’88) and Film (’91).
-Diving Women of Jeju-do (’09) premiered at the Seoul International Women’s Film Festival.
-In 2011 she was a guest and honored at the 10th Beijing Queer Film Festival.
+In April of that year, Diving Women of Jeju-do premiered at the Seoul International Women’s Film Festival where Hammer presented followed by a trip to Beijing where she showed her 1970 lesbian films to a Feminist Seminar and at a new LGTQI Center.
+In 2011 she was a guest of the 10th Beijing Queer Film Festival.
 She also traveled to Shanghai and Xi’an to show work at small, unfunded organizations.
-A series of programs, “Homage to Barbara Hammer”, will celebrate her work at Dok Leipzig in October 2012 where she will also be a judge and lead a Master Class.

-In March 2010 her autobiographical book, Hammer!
+In March 2010 her book, Hammer!
 Making Movies Out of Sex and Life published by The Feminist Press at the City University of New York was launched in a performance at the Elizabeth A. Sackler Center for Feminist Art at Brooklyn Museum of Art, New York.
 A 2010 book tour included The Hammer Museum, Los Angeles, California; The University of Michigan at Ann Arbor; the British Film Institute in London, England; the Experimental Film Congress in Toronto, Canada; the University of California at San Diego Visual Arts Department; the San Francisco Cinematheque Crossroads Festival; the Northwest Film Center at the Portland Art Museum, and the Northwest Film Forum in Seattle, Washington.
-Hammer! won The Judy Grahn Award for Lesbian Nonfiction, The Publishing Triangle and the Lambda Award for Best Lesbian Memoir Writing.